Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

     Right now, there's no easy way for someone to bootstrap themselves from the beginning, because you need to download a certificate.
 What is the right way to handle this?
 How are people supposed to get our (self-signed) certificate in a reliable form?
 I think we probably want to upload it to mininet.org, so that people can download it via https.

+    Question: do we want to allow http access for convenience? (note: login should still require https!!)

+    In any case, we want it to be as easy as possible to start from square 1 - see below for more comments on help and documentation!!

 1. Replicability/movability to a different cloud

     We now have one test server running in Amazon.
 If I want to replicate this server elsewhere (e.g. suppose we make a private cloud for on.lab using openstack), how do I do it?
 Is the process automatic?
 Can I still use Amazon for storage and as a CDN?
 If so, how?